 The first place to look for information on ACCESS for ELLs testing is your member/state page of the WIDA website.
-On that page you'll find the ACCESS for ELLs Checklist, which contains a complete list of your responsibilities as well as test administration and material handling guidance specific to your state.
+On that page you'll find one or more ACCESS for ELLs checklists, which contain a complete list of your responsibilities as well as test administration and material handling guidance specific to your state.
 The checklist is your go-to reference on all the tasks you'll complete before, during, and after testing.
 The checklist can also give you insight into the steps assigned to the test administrators and technology coordinators whose efforts you'll coordinate.
 Review the checklist in detail before completing any training or working with your test administrators and technology coordinators.